Romulus, Michigan: Preston

 Preston was located in the north-east part of Romulus.
 It had a post office from 1899 to 1906.

 Airliner incidents

 On August 16, 1987, Detroit Metro Airport in Romulus was the site of the Northwest Airlines Flight 255 disaster, in which the plane crashed into an overpass bridge and exploded just seconds after taking off.
 The crash killed all but one of the 155 passengers and crew and two more people on the roadway.
 A memorial for the victims is at the crash site at the Interstate 94 and Middlebelt Road interchange.

-On December 25, 2009, another Northwest plane, Flight 253, suffered an unsuccessful bombing attempt as it approached Metro Airport.
-A Nigerian man Umar Farouk Abdulmutallab from Al-Qaeda in the Arabian Peninsula, was convicted of eight criminal counts and sentenced to four life sentences plus 50 years without parole.

 Chemical plant explosion

 On August 9, 2005, at approximately 9:30 PM, the EQ Recovery Plant caught fire.
 Citizens within 1 to 1+1//3 mi radius were forced to evacuate their homes.
 Romulus and Wayne fire crews and crews from neighboring communities managed to put out the fire after letting it burn down a little bit.
 Chemical-filled smoke filled the sky, causing respiratory problems.
 Many citizens from both Romulus and Wayne were taken to Oakwood Annapolis Hospital (now Beaumont Hospital-Wayne), about two miles from the explosion site.
 No one was injured.